DecentralizedDerivatives/Deriveth/README.md

-Documentation is noted in three ways:  From the Remix Solidity Browser,  From the Node.js commmand line, and from the mist wallet.
+Documentation is noted in three ways:  From the Remix Solidity Browser,  From the Node.js commmand line, and from the MyEther wallet.

 Detailed technical documentation can be found at: https://readthedocs.org/projects/deriveth/